 Jess Podell received her Master’s degree from the City University of New York and is a licensed clinical social worker.
-Her professional experience began at a psychiatric hospital where she collaborated with a multidisciplinary team that offered trauma-focused therapy, substance abuse counseling, medication management, creative arts therapy and acupuncture.
+Her professional experience began at a psychiatric hospital where she collaborated with a multidisciplinary team that offered trauma-focused therapy, medication management, creative arts therapy and acupuncture.
 She went on to practice at outpatient mental health clinics; an intensive PTSD program at a U.S. Veterans Health Administration facility; and college counseling and wellness centers.
 With more than a decade of clinical experience, primarily based in New York City, she has treated clients from incredibly diverse backgrounds who have struggled with anxiety, depression, bipolar disorder, relationship issues, PTSD, psychosis and body dysmorphic disorder.
 She is mindful of the tremendous impact that ethnicity, race, religion, gender identity, socioeconomics and cross-cultural belief systems can have on mental health.

 Jess Podell also has worked extensively with active-duty military service members and their loved ones.
 She is trained in cognitive-behavioral therapy (CBT), acceptance and commitment therapy (ACT), motivational interviewing (MI), and eye movement desensitization and reprocessing (EMDR) therapy.
 She has provided clinical supervision to postgraduate social work students.
 Jess integrates elements of various therapeutic modalities into her practice, rather than adopting a one-size-fits-all approach.
 She maintains a strengths-based, client-centered perspective.